-EDU102 Introduction to Education - Field Experience is the school-based companion course to Introduction to Education.
+EDU102 Foundations of Education - Field Experience is the school-based companion course to Foundations of Education (EDU101).
 Students will work with classroom teachers (minimum of 15 hours) to develop an understanding of the teaching profession, students, and schools.
-1 credit Co-requisite: EDU101.
+1 credit